-Dr. Nicole Hare-Everline serves as a subject matter expert and participates as Contributing Faculty in the Health Education program.
+Dr. Nicole Hare-Everline is a Contributing Faculty in the Health Education program.
 She is a graduate of Nova Southeastern University (Ft.
 Lauderdale, FL) with a Doctorate of Health Science Degree.
-Nicole also attended University of Central Arkansas with both a Master in Science and Bachelor of Science in Health Education and Promotion.
-She has taught in the online environment for several universities for the past six years.
-Below are some publications that Dr. Everline has authored for your review.

-Outside of creating health improvement strategies, I enjoy early morning workouts, participating in philanthropic initiatives, and traveling abroad.
+Outside of creating health improvement strategies, she enjoys early morning workouts, participating in philanthropic initiatives, and traveling abroad.

 Hare N.B., Correa, N.P., Murray, N.G., Mei, C.A., Baun, W.B., Gor, B.J., et al. CAN DO Houston: A community-based approach to preventing childhood obesity.
 Prev Chronic Dis 2010;7(4):A88.

 Hare-Everline, N. Taylor, W.C., Shegog R., Chen, V., Rempel, D.M., Baun, M.P.,Bush, C.L., and Green, T. The Booster Break program: description and feasibility test of a worksite physical activity daily practice.
 Work 2010; 37(4):433-43.

 Hare-Everline, N., Ebunlomo, E. Balanced Living Program: 12-week Lifestyle Modification Program with HAS Employees.
 Texas Public Health Journal.
 Winter 2015; 67(1):11-13.